enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

     modal_dialog_tester = ModalDialogTester(callable_to_open_dialog)
     modal_dialog_tester.open_and_run(when_opened)

+In the above example, ``ui`` is an instance of |UI| that has been obtained elsewhere in the test.
 Note that you can instantiate as many |UITester| objects as you need.

 .. rubric:: Is UITester compatible with PyFace GuiTestAssistant?